-Current market rate residents not receiving assistance may be placed on the waiting list only if the list is open as a result of a resident request or management recognition of need.
-They are placed on the waiting list as of date and time of application.
+Current market rate residents not receiving assistance may be placed on the waiting list only if the list is open as a result of resident request or management recognition of need.
+They are placed on the waiting list as of the date and time an application was received.

-For example: A market household's income may decrease to a level that they would qualify for Section 8 assistance.
+For example, A market household's income may decrease to a level that they would qualify for Section 8 assistance.
 If the waitlist is open, they would be placed on the waiting list as of the date and time the application was received.